What is Lost, What is Held: 2025–2026 artists-in-residence exhibition

 Weekends: 10 AM - 5 PM

-Powerhouse Arts presents What is Lost What is Held: 2025 - 2026 Artists-in-Residence Exhibition with works by artists in residence Grace Lynne Haynes, Nazanin Noroozi, and Ngozi Olojede.
-Each artist collaborated with our fabrication shops while reflecting on what is lost and what is held.
-Pivoting from her vibrant painting practice, Haynes worked with our Ceramics team to create her first series of large clay vessels.
-Experimenting with scale and underglaze painting, she transforms her painted visions into physical forms creating whimsical underwater worlds that envision expansive futures for Black women.
+Expanding her vibrant painting practice, Haynes worked with the Ceramics team to create her first series of large-scale clay vessels.
+Experimenting with scale and underglaze painting, she transforms her painted visions into 3-D physical forms, creating mythological underwater worlds that imagine expansive futures for Black women.

-Through her experimental analog film background, Noroozi worked with both our Printshop and the MGC Community Print Studio to create a series of works including large-scale body prints.
-Through Super-8 family films, found footage, hand-pulped paper, and collograph printing, she showcases the refugee crisis along southern European shores.
+Drawing on her experimental analog film background, Noroozi collaborated with the Printshop and the MGC Community Print Studio to produce a series of works including large-scale body prints.
+She examines the refugee crisis along southern European shores using Super-8 family films, found footage, hand-pulped paper, and collograph printing.

 Powerhouse Arts is located at 322 3rd Avenue Brooklyn, NY 11215.
 There is no vehicle parking available on site.
 Get detailed directions here.